-MAY 2020
+MAY 2023

 The Village of Rockville Centre is pleased to present this year's Water Quality Report.
-The report is required to be delivered to all residents of our Village in compliance with Federal and State regulations.
+The report is required to be delivered to all bill paying residents of our Village in compliance with Federal and State regulations.
 We are happy to report that the Village's supply water quality meets all Federal, State and County regulations, with the exception of iron.
-However, iron is not a health issue but only an aesthetics concern.
 Our constant goal is to provide you with a safe and dependable supply of drinking water every day.
 We also want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 The Mayor, Board of Trustees and the Village employees are committed to ensuring that you and your family receive the highest quality of water.